 Semi-partitioned real-time scheduling algorithms extend partitioned ones by allowing a (usually small) subset of tasks to migrate.
 The first such algorithm to be proposed was directed at soft real-time (SRT) sporadic task systems where bounded deadline tardiness is acceptable.
 That algorithm, called EDF-fm, is able to fully utilize the underlying hardware platform's available capacity.
 Moreover, it has the desirable practical property that migrations are boundary-limited, i.e., they can only occur at job boundaries.
 Unfortunately, EDF-fm requires restrictions on pertask utilizations, and thus is not optimal.
 In this paper, a new boundary-limited, semi-partitioned algorithm is presented for SRT systems that is the first such algorithm to be optimal.
 This algorithm, called EDF-os, is similar to EDF-fm but utilizes several new mechanisms that obviate the need for per-task utilization restrictions.
-Prior overhead-aware schedulability experiments are augmented herein to include EDF-os.
-In these experiments, EDF-os proved to be better than all other tested alternatives in terms schedulability in almost all considered scenarios.
-It also proved capable of ensuring very low tardiness bounds.
-In fact, in most considered scenarios, tardiness bounds under it were near zero.
+Experiments presented herein show that, not only is EDF-os provably better than EDF-fm with respect to schedulability, tardiness bounds under EDF-os are often much lower as well.